 Descemet’s Stripping Endothelial Keratoplasty ( DSEK)

-This is a type of corneal transplant where only the back layer of the cornea, the endothelium, is transplanted.
-This is different than a penetrating full thickness keratoplasty where the entire cornea is transplanted.
+It is a type of corneal transplant procedure where only the back layer of the cornea (endothelium) is transplanted.
+It is different from a penetrating full thickness keratoplasty wherein the whole cornea is transplanted.

 DEEP ANTERIOR LAMELLAR KERATOPLASTY (DALK)